jasonlee3425/unsharedlabs_landingpage/learn_more.md

 ---
-title: Learn More
+title: Discover the Truth and Take Action
-layout: landing
+layout: learn_more
-description: 'Discuss how this system can increase revenues.
-Possibly discuss each service we offer in more detail.
-Possibly have charts as well and sample reports'
+description: 'See how account sharing affects your revenue and learn how Unshared Labs helps you recover it.'
 image: assets/images/pic07.jpg
 nav-menu: true
 ---